Egyptian actor Mahmoud Yassin dies at age 79 | Entertainment

 He starred in several films during what was regarded as the "golden age" of Egyptian cinema — a time roughly stretching from the 1940s to the 1970s.
 He is widely known for his patriotic roles in films portraying the 1967 and 1973 Middle East wars, such as "The Bullet is Still in My Pocket," and "Ascent to the Abyss," a film that portrayed Heba Selim, who worked for the Mossad in 1960s and was arrested and executed by Egypt.

-His famous roles included films like “Where Is My Mind” with Soad Hosni, “We Do Not Sow Thorns” with Shadia, and “Mouths and Rabbits” with Faten Hamama.
+His famous roles included films like "Where Is My Mind" with Soad Hosni, "We Do Not Sow Thorns" with Shadia, and "Mouths and Rabbits" with Faten Hamama.
 He also starred in a handful of TV dramas.
-In the 21st century, he appeared in the 2007 action film of “The Island,” and the 2012 comedy “Grandpa, My Darling.”
-He was also an Ambassador Against Hunger for the U.N.
-World Food Program, visiting war-torn areas like Sudan's Darfur region.
+In the past two decades, he appeared in the 2007 action film "The Island," and the 2012 comedy "Grandpa, My Darling."
+He was also an Ambassador Against Hunger for the UN World Food Program, visiting war-torn areas like Sudan's Darfur region.